Dependency and Neglect

 One of the primary roles of the Colorado Family Court system is to ensure the safety of each child.
 There are a variety of reasons that children enter the system including cases of domestic violence, child abuse, homelessness, or lack of guardianship.
 The legal team at Kelli J. Malcolm is dedicated to defending the child’s best interest and working with guardians, court-appointed case workers, guardian ad litem (GAL), and foster families to protect children from suffering.

-By honoring the family unit and protecting the integrity of Colorado families while fighting for the best interests of Colorado children, the team at Kelli J. Malcolm can help you navigate your legal case and take appropriate actions.
-Contact us for your complimentary consultation today.
+By honoring the family unit and protecting the integrity of Colorado families while fighting for the best interests of Colorado children, I can help you navigate your legal case and take appropriate actions.
+Contact me for your consultation today.

 Dependency and neglect cases are civil actions brought into family court to determine whether or not a child is safe at home or suffering from abuse or neglect.
 Some of these cases include: